I am here to free the preserved lemon from the grip of Morocco.

 The basic ingredients for preserving lemons are: the fruit, water and salt.
 Everything beyond that is optional.

-Wait three weeks and slice thinly to eat.
+Wait at least three weeks and slice thinly to eat.
 The Russians eat this as an accompaniment to wild game.

 MOROCCAN or AMERICAN PRESERVED LEMONS